patternfly/patternfly-elements/elements/pfe-navigation/documentation/upgrading-from-old-pfe-navigation.md

 Log in has special consideration in the new navigation, it's intended to work with an account dropdown component, pfe-navigation-account specifically.

 If there isn't an appropriate account dropdown component, a simple link with pfe-icon and text inside should work well if that's all that's needed.

+The `account` slot is treated specially as well, it will always display in the black bar no matter what breakpoint (unlike the rest of the 'secondary links').

 ## Adding/Updating nav markup